Ministries

 Algood United Methodist Church gives support in funding, gifts and volunteers to Helping Hands of Putnam County for people in the community in need of help with basic necessities.
 We also have our own fund called the "In Celebration of Life!" fund, which provides financial aid for persons seeking help with utilities, medicines, groceries and gasoline to get to doctors.

 The church's Family Life Center gymnasium is opened to various community groups in need of such a space.
-The Boy Scouts of America, home school basketball and volleyball teams, the Algood Lions Club and others regularly use the FLC for special events or meetings.
-At times, the Senior Citizen Center has also used the FLC for their members.
+The Boy Scouts of America regularly use the FLC for special events and meetings.
 Local citizens seeking a safe and sheltered place for morning walks frequent the FLC on weekdays; open from 9-Noon.
 At Christmas time, the Algood Christmas Parade concludes in the FLC with carols from the AUMC Chancel Choir.

 Algood UMC's members contribute to the church's "mission" faith community and work to see it thrive and grow for years to come!
 Our hearts are open to mission.
 Please come join us!